minhphanhvu/spot/README.md

 Use `binding.pry` for testing.

 Use `bundle exec rspec` to run rspec testing.
+Remember to set up your development database in spec/spec_helper.rb.

 Remember to start postgresql on local machine to get access to the database named development for development phase.